ytc338/ptt-proofreading/README.md

 ## Core Features

 * **PTT Article Scraping**: Fetches the full text content from any PTT article URL.
+* **Unique Article ID**: Utilizes the native PTT article ID for persistent and unique identification of analyses, preventing duplicates.
 * **Intelligent Source Detection**: Automatically finds external source links (e.g., to news sites) within the PTT post and uses that as the ground truth for the original text, ensuring higher accuracy.
 * **Advanced AI Analysis**: Leverages the Gemini API with a fine-tuned prompt to act as a meticulous localization editor, identifying not just grammatical errors but also subtle issues in tone, nuance, and style.
 * **Annotated Post UI**: A streamlined single-view interface that displays the full post and highlights potential errors directly in the text.
 * **"Super Tooltip"**: Hovering over an error reveals a detailed tooltip with the original source sentence for context, the AI's suggested correction, and a clear explanation.
 * **Persistent Local Storage**: All analyses are saved directly in your browser, allowing you to close the tab and return to your work later.
+* **Enhanced UI for Readability**: Improved layout for article titles, allowing full titles to wrap without truncation, ensuring a clean and readable interface.
+* **Robust Title Handling**: Implemented fallback mechanisms to ensure article titles are always displayed, even if AI extraction fails.
 * **Responsive Design**: A clean, modern UI built with Tailwind CSS that works seamlessly on desktop and mobile devices.

 ## Technology Stack